 7. Responds to requests for employment and salary information on employees by providing written verification of employment and salary history.

-10. Provides assistance to the Assistant Director in coordinating employment functions for professional staff positions, i.e., preparing the vacancy announcement and conducting new employee orientation.
+9. Provides assistance to the Assistant Director in coordinating employment functions for professional staff positions, i.e., reviewing the vacancy announcement in the applicant tracking system and conducting new employee orientation.

-12. Maintains competency and professional currency through self-directed professional reading, developing professional contacts with colleagues, attending professional development courses, and attending training and/or courses required by the Assistant Director of Human Resources, Employment and Employee Relations.
+12. Remains competent and current through self-directed professional reading, developing professional contacts with colleagues, attending professional development courses, and attending training and/or courses required by the Assistant Director of Human Resources, Employment.

 13. Contributes to the success of the Office of Human Resources by performing other duties as assigned and assisting in other Human Resource areas as needed.

-The Employment Specialist is supervised by the Assistant Director of Human Resources, Employment and Employee Relations.
+The Employment Specialist is supervised by the Assistant Director of Human Resources, Employment.

 OFFICE OF HUMAN RESOURCES